 For PsA, symmetric/polyarticular PsA constitutes the most common manifestation (more than 50% of the cases) followed by asymmetric/oligoarticular

 PsA (around 30%), which exclusively affects single or few distal interphalangeal or phalangeal joints (Reich et al. 2009; McGonagle et al. 2011).
 Skin psoriatic lesions precede joint inflammation in approximately 60 to 70% of the cases (Gladman et al. 2005; McGonagle et al. 2011).
 In particular, nail pitting and scalp and intergluteal skin lesions constitute a predictive biomarker for development of joint inflammation (Moll1976; McGonagle; Griffiths and Lancet 2007; medicine 2011).
-This observation reinforces the need for appropriate coordination between dermatologists and rheumatologists for an early diagnosis and treatment that could prevent functional joint disability.

-The diagnosis of psoriasis and PsA is primarily based on clinical assessment of the patient‘s symptoms due to the lack of appropriate molecular biomarkers at early stages of the disease (Villanova et al. 2013).
+The diagnosis of psoriasis and PsA is primarily based on clinical assessment of the patient‘s symptoms due to the lack of diagnostic molecular biomarkers at early stages of the disease (Villanova et al. 2013).
 The evaluation of skin lesion severity poses an additional challenge, and different measures have been implemented for criteria unification.
 The Psoriasis Area and Severity Index (PASI) is the most widely quantitative rating score of skin lesion severity in research and clinical trials (Fredriksson and Dermatology 1978; Finlay 2005).
-PASI quantifies the lesional burden weighted by body part based on area of affected surface and the degree of erythemas severity, induration and scale at each location (Table 1.1).
+PASI quantifies the lesional burden by body part based on area of affected surface and the severity of erythema, induration and scale at each location (Table 1.1).
 Disease is considered mild for PASI scores below 7 and is classified as moderate-to-severe for PASI scores between 7 to 12, depending on the study (Finlay 2005; Schmitt and Dermatology 2005; Langewouters et al. 2008).

-To diagnose PsA, modified Moll and Wright criteria known as Classification Criteria for Psoriatic Arthritis (CASPAR) are most widely used in a clinical setting (Taylor et al. 2006).
-A positive diagnosis based on CASPAR requires display of inflammatory arthritis, enthesitis, and/or spondylitis and three points from a list of associated elements.
+To diagnose PsA, modified Moll and Wright criteria known as Classification Criteria for Psoriatic Arthritis (CASPAR) are most widely used (Taylor et al. 2006).
+A positive diagnosis based on CASPAR requires the presence of inflammatory arthritis, enthesitis, and/or spondylitis and three points from a list of associated elements.
 In terms of disease activity and treatment efficacy, the PsA Response Criteria (PsARC) is the preferred measure (Mease 2011; Clegg

 PASI Description